cello-ben/bprintf/README.md

 # bprintf

 I'm Ben and I want to create my own `printf`...so...`bprintf`.
-More to come soon, once I get the Raspberry Pi Pico in hand.
+This is my first foray into embedded programming.
+I have gotten the Raspberry Pi Pico set up and familiarized myself with the basics (managed to build and run the obligatory blinking LED sample program after some troubleshooting).
+Here are the next steps:

+- I've ordered a new Pico with soldered-on headers, so I'll be able to connect it to my breadboard.
+Then, I'll hook up the 9 LEDs and figure out how they map to the GPIO ports.

+- Test out the program as presently implemented.

+- Implement floating point/double format specifiers.

+- Audit the code to be more defensive and prevent overflows and the like.
+The stakes are low since this project is purely for fun and learning, but good practice is good practice.

 ### Format Specifiers Currently Implemented